 In 1631 pirates of all nations swarmed the sea entering Youghal Harbour.
 The most notorious was a seaman called “Nutt”.
 Legend has it that he buried kegs of gold on “Capel Island”, in the Bay.

-Happily, “Nutt” is no longer and, alas, neither is the hidden gold!
+Happily, “Nutt” is no longer with us and, alas, neither is the hidden gold!
 However, the treasures now in Youghal Bay are in its fishing, sailing and surfing.
-The recent addition of 8 new Visitor Moorings offers great opportunities for our seafaring visitors to explore Youghal Bay.
+The recent addition of 8 new Visitor Moorings and Harbour Pontoon offer great opportunities for our seafaring visitors to explore Youghal Bay.
 A Deep Sea Fishing Expedition is a great adventure and will give all our angling enthusiasts a great chance to bring something exciting home for tea, after a smashing day out on Youghal Bay.
-Martin of South Coast Charter Angling and John & Gavan of Sea Hunter provide such days, why not contact them – you’ll be glad you called!
+John & Gavan of Sea Hunter provide such days, why not contact them – you’ll be glad you called!

 Youghal Bay activities are all a far cry from Pirate “Nutt’s” time, but they are equally as adventurous and far more enjoyable.